 Walk around inside the Princess Máxima Center and you’ll immediately feel what makes it special: there’s a huge sense of passion here, a drive to do the ultimate that is possible, and to achieve great things for children with cancer and their loved ones.
 Everyone who works here—from our medical specialists to our nurses, from our cooks to our volunteers—really wants to excel and work closely with sick children in order to help them.
 That spirit is expressed in our core values, which call on us to be:

-Our core values are the shortest possible summary of what the Princess Máxima Center stands for: we go further than others have ever gone, and we do that with all our heart and soul.
+Our core values sum up what the Princess Máxima Center stands for: we go further than others have gone before, and we do that with heart and soul.

-Medical, nursing and paramedical professionals always work proactively together in order to stimulate the development of children within the family as much as possible.
-The support staff and researchers are also always well aware of this in their work.
-Facility Services (e.g. food) are also fully aligned to the needs and wants of children and families.
-Parents and children have also actively participated in the development of services and facilities and have indicated what they wanted.
+Our medical, nursing and paramedic professionals work together continuously and proactively to stimulate each child’s development within the family, as much as possible.
+Our support staff and researchers are also well aware of this need, and plan their work accordingly.
+Other services, such as catering, are fully aligned with the needs and wishes of children and their families.
+Parents and children were closely involved in the development of our services and facilities, and told us what they wanted.